HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: Introduction

 \subsection{Outline of the paper}

-To clarify the functioning of the HYCO strategy, we begin with a concrete numerical experiment in Section~\ref{sec:grayscott}: a reaction-diffusion system exhibiting pattern formation.
-This serves as an illustrative case study to highlight the core concepts, practical behavior, and superior performance of the method in a complex dynamical setting.
-Building on insights from this example, we discuss the state of the art and the key advantages of the HYCO methodology in Section~\ref{sec:state}.
-We then turn to static settings, presenting an inverse problem for the Helmholtz equation in Section~\ref{sec:helm}.
-The general abstract formulation, independent of any specific problem setup and applicable to a wide range of scenarios, is introduced in Section~\ref{sec:absstra}.
-Section~\ref{sec:games} explores the game-theoretic framework underpinning our approach.
-Finally, in Section~\ref{sec:additional}, we present an additional numerical experiment in a dynamic setting to further validate HYCO's performance.
+After recalling the necessary notation, error metrics, and stopping criterion in Section~\ref{sec:error}, we begin with a concrete numerical experiment in Section~\ref{sec:grayscott}: a reaction-diffusion system exhibiting pattern formation.
+This serves as an illustrative case study to highlight the core concepts of HYCO.
+Building on insights from this example, we discuss the state of the art and the key advantages of our methodology in Section~\ref{sec:state}, and introduce the general abstract formulation, independent of any specific problem setup and applicable to a wide range of scenarios, in Section~\ref{sec:absstra}.
+We then turn to static settings, presenting an inverse problem for the Helmholtz equation in Section~\ref{sec:helm}, along with an in-depth sensitivity study, before returning to a dynamic setting with the LWR traffic model in Section~\ref{sec:claw}.
+Section~\ref{sec:games} explores the game-theoretic framework underpinning our approach and establishes the existence of a Nash equilibrium in a relaxed setting.
 We conclude with perspectives and future directions in Section~\ref{sec:conclusions}.
+A concrete recipe for instantiating this procedure on a new problem, together with practical guidance on the weights $\alpha, \beta$, the ghost-point count $H$, and the situations in which HYCO is most advantageous, is collected in Appendix~\ref{app:guide}.

+\textbf{Reproducibility.} The code reproducing all experiments is available at \href{https://https://github.com/ALive95/HYCO}{HYCO}.
+All experiments were run on a single MIG partition (1g.24gb, 24,GB) of an NVIDIA RTX PRO 6000 Blackwell Server Edition GPU.
+The implementation is based on JAX and Optax, with the finite element solves performed through a $P_1$ FEM discretization and Gmsh~\cite{gmsh} for mesh generation.
+Mesh sizes, time steps, network architectures, learning rates, ghost-point counts, and stopping-criterion parameters are reported in full within each experimental section.